 - Make-Ahead Options - I'll often toast the pecans ahead of time and soak the raisins in the fridge overnight.
 That way when it's time to bake cookies, the only extra prep work I'll need to do is brown the butter.
 That works out because it's used in its melted form for the cookie dough.

-- Reduce Sticking - This oatmeal raisin cookie dough will be a little sticky.
-To help prevent the dough from sticking to your hands as you roll the cookies, dunk your fingers in cool water (shake off excess) and dab it on your palms.
+- Reduce Sticking - This oatmeal raisin cookie dough will be sticky.
+Any tests I've done to reduce stickiness by adding more flour has resulted in drier, less chewy cookies.
+A brief chill is beneficial, but if you need extra help preventing the dough from sticking to your hands as you roll the cookies, dunk your fingers in cool water (shake off excess) and dab it on your palms.

 - Efficiency, with Limits - I don't recommend toasting the pecans and browning the butter at the same time.
 Both are time-sensitive and can go from nice and toasty to burnt in a blink, with you needing to keep tabs on when they each start developing their delicious aromas.